TylerHillery/iceberg/s3-tables/README.md

 - [Tutorial: Getting started with S3 Tables](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-tables-getting-started.html)

 The below instructions show how to use the AWS CLI to create S3 Table Bucket resources.
-Ot
+The bucket itself has be create through

 ### Setup Configuration